FaultyPine/mindseye/README.md

 *Game Simulation*:
 A purposely single-threaded simulation to ensure determinism.
-Potentially could allow users to do whatever they want with threads, but at their own risk of desyncs in replays.
+Potentially could allow users to do whatever they want with threads, but at their own risk of "moment-to-moment debugging" desyncs in replays.
+I.E. it is possible to allow multiple threads to be replayed if we assume (or internally ensure) there aren't race conditions/there is proper synchronization.
+But if you pause in a debugger during a replay, there's no way to ensure threads are in the same *exact* place in the replay that they were in when the program originally ran (we can get kinda close w/ipt & etw, but at that point it's not worth the effort).

+*Core Engine*

 Stretch goal: "reversible" physics/simulation?
 - idea: imagine a simple gear spinning clockwise.
 This "physics simulation" is very simple, just rotating the object by some amount in a certain direction